antzGames/Godot_Vertex_Animation_Textures_Plugin/README.md

 - **MultipleAnimations**: 90 instances with 5 animations, with different scales, and positions.
 - **AlphaTest**: Shows how to control alpha so that you can fade in/out individual instances.

+The skeleton mesh included in the demo has 5 baked in animations:

+- Track 0: Walk
+- Track 1: Cheer
+- Track 2: Spin
+- Track 3: Twearking?
+- Track 4: Dead (static pose)

 ![vat3](https://github.com/user-attachments/assets/84d8c9ee-f343-4226-927b-7bd92e68c5a2)